 A condition in which malignant (cancer) cells develop in the tissues of one or both testicles is known as testicular cancer.
 The Cause of the majority of testicular malignancies is unknown.
 However, experts have discovered that the sickness is connected to a variety of other illnesses.
-Swelling or pain in the scrotum are signs and symptoms of testicular cancer.
+Swelling or pain in the scrotum is a sign and symptom of testicular cancer.
 If you have any of the following symptoms, see your doctor:

 1. In either testicle, A painless lump or swelling.